khalid-hussain/shaheen/chap4.md

 against the enemies of Islam.

-After the speech, when he was returning with Badr and Bashir to his room, then, Badr Bin Mughira said, "Once you are in Granada, you'll be able to pump a new spirit into the Muslims."
+After the speech, when he was returning with Badr and Bashir to his room, then, Badr bin Mughira said, "Once you are in Granada, you'll be able to pump a new spirit into the Muslims."

 Abu Dawood replied in grief, "I'm just doing my duty.
 But people don't usually